-Verticilliun dahliae Verticillium and other species - Wilt ..., (Verticillium) - Molecular diagnosis quantitative and quantitative (PCR and QRTPCR) and molecular identification (sequencing).
+Verticilliun dahliae and other species - Wilt ..., - Qualitative molecular diagnosis (PCR); Quantitative molecular diagnosis (Real-time qPCR); Molecular identification (PCR and sequencing).

 Verticillium species of fungi are Ascomycetes class, which can be saprophytes and parasites of higher plants, insects, nematodes, mollusks, etc. They have differentiated three ecological groups: mycopathogens, entomopathogenic and phytopathogenic.
 Ente phytopathogenic included to Verticillium dahliae, V. longisporum, V. albo-atrum, V. and V. nubilum tricorpus.
 Of these, the best known are the first three cited, causing the blighted by Verticillium.
 This disease affects more than 350 plant species, including strawberries, tomatoes, potatoes, peppers, eggplants, artichokes, sunflowers, strawberries (Fragaria x ananassa), watermelons, lettuce, cauliflower, radishes, cotton, and many trees, such as olive in the Mediterranean area, stone fruits (avocado, plum, cherry, ...), with the exception of citrus and apple trees.

 Verticillium species are very diverse, though their life cycle is similar.
 These species develop survival structures varies in some species.
 As an example:

 - Alboatrum Verticillium is characterized by developing a melaninizado mycelium, which can remain viable for up to 4 years in the soil without susceptible plants where the fungus could be introduced multiply.